TerraTonic Biochar Compost Booster

 For those looking to enrich an already existing compost pile, simply sprinkle in an additional 3-5% of the Compost Booster by volume.

-To maximize benefits, we recommend lightly watering the compost after adding TerraTonic Biochar.
+To maximize benefits, we recommend lightly watering the biochar and compost after adding the TerraTonic Biochar.
 Additionally, make it a routine to aerate or turn over the compost once every week.

 For Your Compost Mix

-Blend 1 part TerraTonic Biochar Compost Booster with 1 part of your finished compost.
-To this mixture, add 5 parts soil, creating a nutrient-dense medium ideal for gardening.
+Blend one part TerraTonic Biochar with one part of your finished compost.
+To this mixture, add five parts soil, creating a nutrient-dense medium ideal for gardening.

 For Manure Composting

 For animal waste treatment, TerraTonic Biochar is charged with a group of beneficial microorganisms and their foods, specifically selected to target common organic matter found in animal waste.
-These beneficial bacteria synergize the biochar speed up decomposition, minimize odor and pathogens, and produce high quality compost.
+These beneficial bacteria synergize the biochar, offering accelerated decomposition, compost odor control, and high-quality biochar fertilizer.

 TerraTonic Biochar 99%